 The plan recommends implementation of comprehensive water conservation programs, including both supply side efficiency measures and demand side conservation measures.
-The scope and content of these

-NOTES: The City of Oak Creek Sewer and Water Utility completed expansion and upgrading of its water treatment plant in 2010.
-The City of Hartford completed the recommended new well and storage tank in 2010.
-This map does not indicate the return flow options of the recommended plan. conservation programs are to be determined on a utilityspecific basis to reflect the type and sustainability of the source of supply and the probable future water supply infrastructure requirements.
+The scope and content of these conservation programs are to be determined on a utilityspecific basis to reflect the type and sustainability of the source of supply and the probable future water supply infrastructure requirements.